-In the pre-pandemic world, limiting touch points was all about guest convenience and streamlining customer experience.
-Today, limiting contact points is more important than ever in providing a safe and healthy environment for your guests.
+In the pre-pandemic world, to limit touch points was all about guest convenience and streamlining customer experience.
+Today, limiting touch points is more important than ever in providing a safe and healthy environment for your guests.
 Doing a few things to put your guests’ comfort and safety first is a great way to drive more bookings and more five-star reviews.
 So, how can you remove barriers and limit touch points (both physical and virtual) to get your guests checked in and settled in for their stays?
 Here are a few ideas to limit touch points at check-in without sacrificing customer satisfaction.

 - Rethink housekeeping tasks and schedules

 How often does housekeeping enter guests’ rooms in your hotel?
 Before 2020, many hotels were already rethinking housekeeping tasks and schedules to reduce waste by eliminating daily room cleanings and allowing guests to opt in for cleaning and new linens when they needed them.
 You can make a similar update to your housekeeping tasks to decrease the number of times hotel employees enter guests’ rooms.